The Nuclear Decommissioning Authority employ over 200 people in England and Scotland in a variety of roles.

-One of the NDA offices is at Dounreay in Caithness, near Thurso, which is the northern-most town on the British mainland and lies at the junction of the north-south A9 road and the west-east A836 road.
+One of the NDA offices is at Dounreay in Caithness, near Thurso, the northern-most town on the British mainland and lies at the junction of the north-south A9 road and the west-east A836 road.

 The Nuclear Decommissioning Authority has an office in Hinton House located in Risley, near Warrington.

 Warrington lies just 16 miles east of Liverpool and 19 miles west of Manchester.
 It benefits from excellent transport links.
-The M56, M62 and M6 are close by, the West Coast mainline and Liverpool to Manchester railway both run through the town, and it enjoys easy access to both Manchester and Liverpool John Lennon Airports.
+The M56, M62 and M6 are close by, the West Coast mainline and Liverpool to Manchester railway both run through the town, and it enjoys easy access to Manchester and Liverpool John Lennon Airports.

 The county is a popular visitor destination for its rural beauty, numerous market towns and Oxford city itself, which has earned a global reputation for its academic and architectural splendour.
 Oxford is also a global centre of publishing.

-Oxfordshire has consistently high levels of employment and the workforce is among the most highly-qualified in the country.
+Oxfordshire has consistently high levels of employment, and the workforce is among the most highly qualified in the country.
 World-class business clusters include bioscience, advanced motorsport engineering, scientific research and cryogenics.

 Includes information on:

 If you’re considering a career in nuclear decommissioning, then you might find the following links useful:

 5. nuclear graduates scheme

 A new generation of engineers, scientists and business professionals are needed to guide this exciting industry into the future.
 That’s why we brought leading businesses and world-class organisations together to create nucleargraduates – one of the most comprehensive graduate programmes the energy industry has ever seen.